 “The reason I love it here is because we care for native wildlife.
 If you go hiking in the Northwest, you’ll never see a lion or zebra, but you might see elk or black bear.
-Teaching people how to live conflict-free with wildlife – that’s what’s so cool about this job.” – Haley Withers, carnivore keeper, Northwest Trek
+Teaching people how to live conflict-free with wildlife – that’s what’s so cool about this job.” – Haley, carnivore keeper, Northwest Trek

-Haley Withers is hot and sweaty.
+Haley’s hot and sweaty.
 She’s been whacking weeds in the wolf habitat for two and a half hours, and now it’s time to clean out grizzly bear dens.

 Heading for the prep kitchen shared with the Wetlands keepers, she grabs a water bottle and sandwich (from the people-food fridge, not the animal-food fridge) and gets straight back to work.

-Like most keepers, Withers starts work at 7:30am by checking email, then feeding her charges: gray wolves, foxes, black and grizzly bears, bobcat, cougar and lynx.
+Like most keepers, Haley starts work at 7:30am by checking email, then feeding her charges: gray wolves, foxes, black and grizzly bears, bobcat, cougar and lynx.
 At the same time she’s checking them visually for good health and normal behavior, making notes for the veterinarian and keeper team.

 Next comes maintenance – and in summer that means a lot of yard work in the forested exhibit areas.